thegworld/gtx-browser/content/README.md

 features, e.g. extensions/autofill/spelling etc.

 ## Motivation
-As the Chromium code has grown, features inevitably hooked into the wrong places, causing layering violations and dependencies that shouldn't exist.
+As the GTx Browser code has grown, features inevitably hooked into the wrong places, causing layering violations and dependencies that shouldn't exist.
 It's been hard for developers to figure out what the "best" way is because the APIs (when they existed) and features were together in the same directory.
 To avoid